Chaka and Christian

 I served in the United States Navy for almost six years.
 My first assignment (back in 2000) was SEAL Team Three and I remember saying after my three year term there that I could do ANYTHING after this!
 While this journey is new and scary, I have so much faith in our doctors, the IVF process, and organizations like the Chicago Coalition for Family Building, that it's going to work out for us.

-Chaka and Christian are recipients of a donated IVF cycle through InVia Fertility.
+Chaka and Christian are recipients of a donated IVF cycle from our Partner Practice, InVia Fertility.